dhis2/capture-app/README.md

 # Capture app

-The Capture app allows you capture, modify and list tracked entity instances with its enrollments and events.
-The Tracker Capture app works with multiple event-based programs in DHIS2, which handles events linked to registered entities.
-These programs are suitable for handling disease programmes where multiple visits is required.
-The Capture app can be used for disease programmes such as tubercolosis and malaria.
-However the app is not tied to any specific domain and can potentially be utilized for any scenario of multiple event-based information.
+The Capture app serves as a replacement for the Event Capture app.
+In the future, the intention is to incorporate the Tracker Capture app and the Data Entry app into the Capture app.

+In the Capture app you register events that occurred at a particular time and place.
+An event can happen at any given point in time.
+This stands in contrast to routine data, which can be captured for predefined, regular intervals.
+Events are sometimes called cases or records.
+In DHIS2, events are linked to a program.
+The Capture app lets you select the organisation unit and program and specify a date when a event happened, before entering information for the event.

+Find the official documentation of the Capture app [here](https://docs.dhis2.org/master/en/dhis2_user_manual_en/using-the-capture-app.html).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.